itepastra/thesis/presentations/progress.typ

   - Could maybe also train ML for "random" hardware architectures to try and make it build admissible circuits in a transferable way but this is unexplored ]

+== Together Conclusion

+- Sample using Evolutionary Algorithms versus Random Sampling

+- Create proxy for Noise

+- Improve path based proxy to be an entanglement proxy directly
+  - OR machine learning some proxy that does a similar thing

 == Planning